RutledgePaulV/piped/readme.md

 This is the code that you write.
 It receives a message and can do whatever it wants with it.
 If `:ack` or `:nack` are returned, the message will be acked or nacked.
 If an exception is thrown the message will be nacked.
 Any other return values will be acked.
-When you have multiple kinds of messages in your queue a multimethod is a good choice.
+If you have multiple kinds of messages in your queue a multimethod is a good choice.

 #### Processor